felipetovarhenao/bell-tutorials/public/markdown/15_compassign.md

 ---

 Compound assignment operators provide efficient shortcuts for modifying variables, making them ideal for tasks like transposing melodies, scaling rhythms, or cycling through patterns.
-With this foundation, you’re ready to explore numeric types and how they can be applied to both musical and mathematical contexts.
+With this foundation, you can now tackle more complex tasks like conditionals, which allow you to introduce decision-making into your algorithms.